Luciano Vistosi Nessa Table Lamp

 Vistosi was created by Guglielmo Vistosi in Murano in 1945 focusing on lighting.
 After his premature death his sons Gino and Luciano, joined their uncle Oreste in the founding of the Vistosi company.

-In 1956 Alessandro Pianon, a Venetian Architect, joined the company.
-Together with second generation Luciano and Gino Vistosi they gave a swing to the company focusing on innovation and design.
+In 1956 Alessandro Pianon, a Venetian Architect, joined the company and together with second generation Luciano and Gino Vistosi they gave a swing to the company focusing on innovation and design.

 In 1989 Giancarlo Moretti, a businessman from Murano with a long experience in the glass sector with Vetrofond and Punto Luce, acquires the prestigious brand, giving birth to Vetreria Vistosi.
 In the 1990s the factory closed for a couple of years.
 It was reopened by Matteo Moretti, Giancarlo’s son, who relaunched the Vistosi brand.
 During the same period Vistosi acquired the brands Alox, G2 and Triade.
 Today, the company still produces the most beautiful lamps, some of them old classics.